 Note: Being part of the Work Programme means you do not qualify for the New Enterprise Allowance.

 New Enterprise Allowance payments do not affect your claim for most welfare benefits.
-There would be no affect on Housing Benefit, Income Tax, tax credits, Universal Credit, or the Access to Work grant.
+There would be no effect on Housing Benefit, Income Tax, tax credits, Universal Credit, or the Access to Work grant.

 Those who are self-employed and claiming Universal Credit may qualify for: